 There’s so much to do outdoors in Australia, and exploring the great outdoors is a big part of Australian lifestyle.
 Just being outdoors, exploring coastal walks, walking in the national parks, strolling along the beaches – it’s all part of living here.

 Because the weather is so good (nearly) all year round, it’s always possible to get out and enjoy the sunshine, enjoy the fresh air and enjoy the great outdoors.
+There are so many amazing parks in the big cities, and then along the coast you’ll find coastal pools, and hiking trails – all easy to access and beautiful to experience.

 Great weather = great mood